Kuala Lumpur Interesting Facts: 15 Things You Didn’t Know About Kuala Lumpur

 The Batu Caves Are Temples Built Into Limestone Caves

-One of the most popular tourist destinations in all of Kuala Lumpur is the Batu Caves.
+One of the places you can find on almost every Kuala Lumpur itinerary is the Batu Caves.
 These intriguing caves are all a sight to behold.
 There are temples there that are built right into limestone caves.
 You will see a stunning gold statue when visiting this location that makes the trip to the caves even more worthwhile.

 The temples themselves are dedicated to Murugan, a Hindu god.
 You will find many people visiting this location on a daily basis.
 It is a sight to behold both because of the temples and the natural beauty of the caves.
 These limestone caves are very old and some scientists say that the caves are over 400 million years old.